KPH (radio station): Special events

 Tenth annual Night of Nights: Historic coast stations, ships and radio amateurs on the air commemorating the anniversary of the "end of Morse code in America".
 KPH, KSM and amateur station K6KPH were due to be on air at the KPH site.
-Coast stations scheduled to be on air included KFS in Half Moon Bay, in Alabama and KLB in Seattle, WA.
+Coast stations scheduled to be on air included KFS in Half Moon Bay, in Alabama and KLB in Seattle.